msvignesh-25/picoCTF-Writeups/FORENSICS/picoMini by CMU-Africa/Corrupted File.md

 8. The command is, `<xxd -l 16 file>`.
 This will show the starting few bytes of the file header.
 And of-course, it didn't start with FFD8.
 And the command to check the last few bytes of the file header is, `<xxd -s -2 -l 2 file>`.
 And of-course, it wasn't FFD9.
 So I explored how to manipulate the file header bytes on my own.
 9. Found that the command is, `<printf '\xFF\xD8\xFF\xE0' | dd of=file bs=1 seek=0 conv=notrunc>`.
 And the command to change the last few bytes is, `<printf '\xFF\xD9' >> file>`.
 10. These two commands would change the file bytes, so that file would now become a valid JPEG file.
 To verify this, I again used the command, `file file` and it returned, file: JPEG image data, JFIF standard 1.01, aspect ratio, density 1x1, segment length 16, baseline, precision 8, 800x500, components 3.
 11. Now rename the file to .jpg format, so that you can the open the image.
-Linux
+The command is `mv file file.jpg`.
+12. Now this is the last step.
+Linux users need to use the command, xdg-open file.jpg to open the image and the flag will be available.
+13. Users on the browser webshell won't be able to use the command, so an alternate option is to use the command, `sz file.jpg /rz`.
+The file will be downloaded to the PC and then opening the file will show you the required flag.